 In order to identify and order materials required, readers must consult this published catalogue, which is available at the Reference Desk in the Newsroom.
 It lists the titles and their respective fiche numbers, and these details must then be quoted on requisitions slips, to enable staff to retrieve the items.

 - index to publications available for each year.

-A more recent bibliography relating to the collection, without microfiche numbers, is also held in the open-access reference collection of the Main Reading Room at Colindale.
+A more recent bibliography relating to the collection, without microfiche numbers, is also held on the open-access reference shelves of the Newsroom at shelfmark NRR 015.416.
 Titles included in the microfiche set, though, are marked by '[M]' following the title entry:

 - Robert Bell, Northern Ireland Political Periodicals 1966-1992: A Bibliography of the Holdings of the Linen Hall Library (Belfast: Linen Hall Library, 1994).
 BIB/IRE

 A copy of the microfiche set is also available for readers in the main British Library at St Pancras.
 It is shelved there at Mic.F.853 and can be consulted in the Rare Books and Music Reading Room.